MKMakerSpace/SOCS/README.md

 Various front end user links, ie links to external forms.

-Asset Register started - managed using admin interface.
-In future will print to member accessible page.
+Asset Register managed using admin interface.
+Asset list printed to member accessible page.

 ## Started
+Status page - Pull info about various services in the space and display their status

 Back End Tool for label printing, currently experimental using PyLabels.
 Currently plan to have a form which sends data to a node, connected to the label printer for local printing of labels.